View this page in our printable booklet (PDF) here:

 - The U.N.
 IPCC reports it is “virtually certain” that there will continue to be decreases in cold temperature extremes.

-Short Summary: Climate alarmists frequently respond to polar vortex events and other extreme cold weather by claiming global warming is to blame.
-Not only does that defy common sense, it also defies scientific evidence and the findings of the U.N.
+Global warming activists frequently respond to polar vortex events and other extreme cold weather events by claiming climate change is to blame.1 Not only does blaming cold weather outbreaks on global warming defy common sense, it also defies well-established scientific evidence and the findings of the U.N.
 Intergovernmental Panel on Climate Change (IPCC).

 Extreme cold spells have always occurred and likely always will.
 Blaming a “polar vortex” or other extreme cold events on global warming defies common sense, scientific observations, and the findings of the IPCC.